09 Dec 2016

 in Breads, Breakfast foods, food, health, recipes, stories

-Tags: biscuits, diabetes, Greek yogurt, nutrition, scones, sugar spike, sweet potatoes, wheat, whole-grain flour
+Tags: avoiding sugar, biscuits, blood sugar spikes, diabetes, Greek yogurt, nutrition, scones, sweet potatoes, wheat, whole-grain flour

 In my last post I came down pretty hard on refined white flour.
-That’s the silky white wheat flour that bakers love to use in cakes and cookies.
-I was harsh with it because it’s such a soft touch!
-At the first sign of strong acids in our stomachs, it breaks down into the sugar our body uses for energy.
-And to make matters worse, More
+I was referring to the silky white wheat flour that bakers love to use in cakes and cookies.
+That’s because upon contact with the acid in our stomachs, refined flour breaks down quickly into the sugar our body uses for energy.

 06 Aug 2013

 in Drinks, food, health, recipes, Salads, Snacks